curedao/curedao-wiki/how-to/get-tokens.md

 # 🪙 Quests and Tokens

-CureDAO is built on the [Aragon](https://client.aragon.org/#/curedao1) DAO platform.
-The unit of democratic power in CureDAO is the $GCURES tokens on the Harmony blockchain.
+CureDAO is built on the [Aragon](https://client.aragon.org/#/pcuredao/) DAO platform.
+The unit of democratic power in CureDAO is the PCUREDAO tokens on the Polygon blockchain.

-$GCURES tokens give you control over CureDAO and how it allocates its resources.
+PCUREDAO tokens give you control over CureDAO and how it allocates its resources.

-$GCURES tokens are awarded for the completion of quests and experiments that advance the CureDAO mission.
+PCUREDAO tokens are awarded for the completion of quests and experiments that advance the CureDAO mission.
 Quests and Experiments are outlined in Clickup Tasks.

 ## Your First Quest

-Reward: 10 $GCURES tokens
+Reward: 10 PCUREDAO tokens

 ### Step 1: Install Metamask with Harmony Chain

-Receive tokens by adding the Harmony (ONE) chain to your Metamask wallet like so:
+Receive tokens by adding the Polygon chain to your Metamask wallet like so:

 {% embed url="https://docs.harmony.one/home/network/wallets/browser-extensions-wallets/metamask-wallet" %}
 How to Receive Tokens
 {% endembed %}

-### Add the $GCURES token to Metamask&#x20;
+### Add the PCUREDAO token to Metamask&#x20;

-Click "Import tokens" and add `0xb8b6e51f022b6a98ac311820a908d1a37717d8c4`
+Click "Import tokens" and add the token address: 0x5040f58BA6A9804bc085650f796E2c118EbE2EeB

 ![](<../assets/image.png>)